Statute of Limitations for Wrongful Termination in California

 Consult an Attorney

-If you have experienced discrimination, harassment, or retaliation in the workplace, it is important to consult an experienced employment law attorney who can advise you on your rights and options.
+If you have experienced discrimination, harassment, or retaliation in the workplace, it is important to consult an experienced Los Angeles employment law attorney who can advise you on your rights and options.
 An attorney can help you understand the statute of limitations, file a complaint, and negotiate your claim.

 Know Your Rights